LambSystems/urbanlens/readme.md

 The future of geospatial AI is not better maps.

-It is agents that decide what matters and what to do next.
+It is agents that investigate what you ask about and tell you what to do next.